DPlayer234/lovedebugger/README.md

 Clicking a variable name:
 	L = Navigate to (table), copy name to the prompt
 	R = Always copy name to the prompt
-	SL = Navigate to a function's upvalues (requires calling debugger.allowFunctionIndex() beforehand, see below) SR = Navigate to metatable, if defined
+	SL = Navigate to a function's upvalues (requires calling debugger.allowFunctionIndex() beforehand, see below!)
+	SR = Navigate to metatable, if defined
 ```

 You can also use the arrow keys (up and down) to bring back previous inputs to the Lua prompt.
+Ctrl+V (pasting) and Ctrl+C (copying the entire prompt) is also supported.

 'F5' will toggle whether print calls will be drawn to the screen while the Lua prompt is disabled or clear the current input in the Lua prompt.